Resources

 6. Handle Objections

 When facing objections, provide clear and concise responses to address concerns.
-You should keep the conversation moving forward, demonstrating product knowledge and strong listening skills.
+You should keep the conversation moving forward, demonstrating service knowledge and strong listening skills.

 7. Follow-ups and Communication